GM issues 2nd Bolt recall; faulty batteries can cause fires

 The recall is another bug in a growing global rollout of electric vehicles by all automakers to replace internal combustion vehicles to cut emissions and fight climate change.
 Ford, BMW and Hyundai all have recalled batteries recently.
 Also, the U.S. National Transportation Safety Board investigated a series of fires in Tesla vehicles and earlier this year said the high-voltage lithium-ion batteries pose safety risks to first responders after crashes.

-GM says the faulty Bolt batteries can have two rare manufacturing defects in the same cell at the same time.
+GM says in a statement Friday that the faulty Bolt batteries can have two rare manufacturing defects in the same cell at the same time.
 So GM will now replace any defective battery modules and possibly the whole battery pack.

 Spokesman Dan Flores says engineers are still working around the clock on how to find the battery defect and what the repairs will be.
 He said GM doesn’t know how long it will take to develop the fix.
 The number of Bolts with the defect is likely to be small, Flores said.